Vein of Galen Malformations

 What are the symptoms of vein of Galen malformations?

-Symptoms may include signs of heart failure (difficult, fast breathing, bluish skin, poor feeding, etc), have a rapidly growing big head with fluid on the brain (hydrocephalus), seizures, and other symptoms.
+- signs of heart failure (difficult, fast breathing, bluish skin, poor feeding, etc)

 What are vein of Galen malformations care options?